netuno-org/doc/docs/academy/server/database/db-form-operations.md

 - `link` : Method that relates the main table to another table using the Netuno `Form` criteria.
 - `join` : Method that receives a relationship object between tables.
 - `manyToOne` : Object that defines the type of relationship between tables, in this case a `Many To One` relationship.
-- `fields` : Method that receives the fields (columns) that will be returned in the query.
-- `field` : Object that represents the field (column) that will be returned.
 - `debug` : Method that determines whether the constructed query will be printed to the console.
+- `get` : Method that defines which fields will be returned in the operation.
 - `distinct` : Method that determines whether the `DISTINCT` command will be applied to the query.
 - `all` : Method that executes the query and returns the results in list form.